Chapter 18, BOARDS, COMMISSIONS AND COMMITTEES

 - Rules and regulations: to adopt such rules and regulations as may be necessary, not inconsistent with the provisions of this article and with respect to the conduct of the meetings and the business of the Commission and the other matters incidental and appropriate to the powers and duties of the Commission as described by this article and for the proper administration and enforcement of this article and to amend or repeal any of such rules or regulations by a majority vote at any special or regular meeting, with at least 30 days' written notice of the proposed change.

-- No design for a building, bridge, approach, gate, step, fence, lamp, or other structure or addition shall be erected upon any street or property owned, leased, or occupied by the City, or involving the use of funds or monies of or from the City, shall be implemented without the approval of the Commission.
+- No design for a building, addition to a building, or any other design element that is accessory to a new development site or structure proposed to be erected upon any street or property owned, leased, or occupied by the City, or involving the use of funds or monies of or from the City, shall be implemented without the approval of the Commission.

 - The Commission shall also consider the location of structures and may make recommendations for changes in location thereof.